awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 ## Agent<a name="ctr-Agent"></a>

-Information about the agent that handled the contact\.
+Information about the agent who accepted the incoming contact\.

 **AgentInteractionDuration**  <a name="AgentInteractionDuration-CTR"></a>
 The time, in whole seconds, that an agent interacted with a customer\.